 With venues in more than 32 cities from 16 countries, this new cartographic universe seeks to erase temporal and spatial borders by means of the simultaneity provided by technology.
 "It will be possible to participate at the same time in different shows and events in cities that are interconnected whatever the distance that separates them.
 This means that a spectator attending an exhibition in Bogota will feel part of a cultural network, as the shows in other countries will be projected on screens.
 We are then seeking to integrate our countries through culture", said Aníbal Jozami, Rector of the UNTREF and general Director of BIENALSUR.

 The kilometres of the BIENALSUR CARTOGRAPHY are measured from the MUNTREF, located in the former Hotel de Inmigrantes in the Buenos Aires harbour.
 Between September and December, this exhibition hall will host this event along with the main museums, culture centres, buildings and iconic public spaces of Buenos Aires.

 BIENALSUR will gather over 350 artists and curators from the five continents.
 The full list of participants is available on www.bienalsur.org.
-Some artists and curators already selected are:

 1. Joël Andrianomearisoa (MDG)